arodjabel/hemmahealthdottwo/README.md

 # hemmahealthdottwo
 Source code for hemmahealth.com

-We are not 100% done but very close to our "official deployment".
+We are go, check us out!

 I have committed everything for this site except for some server js stuff that I am using to handle and validate the recaptcha and contact us requests.
 It has keys and emails that we do not really want public, you know?